 Packet pick up will be available only on the morning of the ride at the ride start.
 Your ride packet will include, among other things, a helmet sticker and a rider bib.
 PLEASE PLACE THE HELMET STICKER ON THE LEFT SIDE OF YOUR HELMET AND THE BIB IN A PLACE WHERE IT IS VISIBLE AT ALL TIMES.
 We will be tracking all riders by bib number.
 This is a crucial safety item.
 Also, after the ride, hold on to either your helmet sticker or your bib in order to collect your after-ride goodies.

 At ride start, we will have cue sheets and route maps available for riders.
-Click here to download them from our website.
+Click here to view them on our website.
 On course, there will be signage at the turns, as well as Ride Marshals and police officers guiding riders through key intersections.
 Please obey all Ride Marshals and police officers.
 They are there for your safety.
 Anyone engaging in overly aggressive behavior will be reported to the police.
 If you get lost, please call the Command Center and they will get you back on course or send a SAG vehicle to pick you up at your option.

 Riders will be expected to obey all traffic laws including stopping for all stop signs and stop lights.
 Additionally, most of the routes are on two-lane country roads without a shoulder.
 Some truck traffic can be expected on these roads during the ride.
 For your safety, PLEASE RIDE SINGLE FILE AT ALL TIMES.
 Where some double file riding is unavoidable (e.g. you are passing slower riders or going to the back of a single-file pace line), make sure it is safe to do so before you ride double file.
 Then, please ride double file for only the minimum time absolutely necessary.
 DO NOT RIDE THREE ACROSS FOR ANY REASON.
 On this particular course, riding three across is dangerous and rude.